bi-labor/es-mssql/docs/GitHub-usage.md

 #### You finished your work but got no evaluation / grade

-Did you: commit? psuh? open the pull request? assign it?
+Did you: commit? push? open the pull request? assign it?

 ## Things you MUST NOT do